 Patents and Trademarks

 All about patents and trademarks in Russia.
-Prepared in association with Lidings, a leading global law firm, this is an extract from The Pharma Legal Handbook: Russia, available to purchase here for USD 99.
+Prepared in association with Lidings, a leading global law firm, this is an extract from The Pharma Legal Handbook: Russia, available to purchase here for GBP 99.

 1. What are the basic requirements to obtain patent and trademark protection?